aallan/node-owlintuition/README.md

 	        {"day":"0.00",
 	         "units":"wh"}]}}

-one for a heating message if a Intuition-c Room Monitor has been installed,
+will be passed as an argument to your callback function.
+The second message is for a heating if a Intuition-c Room Monitor has been installed,

 	monitor.on('heating', function( event ) {

 	});

-the following object will be passed as an argument to your callback function,
+where you will receive and event an object of the form,

 	{"signal":
 	    {"rssi":"-74",